A network of health and medical organisations has come together to campaign for a National Strategy on Climate, Health

 + Discussion Paper: Towards a National Strategy on Climate, Health and Well-being for Australia

-+ Preliminary Report of responses to the survey
++ Preliminary Report of responses to survey accompanying the Discussion Paper

 + Report from the Climate, Health & Well-being Online Discussion Forum revealed widespread consensus about the need for national leadership on policy to protect health from climate change